 - Why did Saward feel the need to link each season with a mention at the beginning of each story with a summation of what the last one was about?
 If it has no place within the story you are telling then don’t include it.
 Ah but Tegan is still haunted by the Mara, I hear you say, it has a character purpose.
 Well, hardly.
 All it takes is for the Doctor to say ‘forget about it’ and she never mentions it again and gets on with the latest adventure.
 If this was something that truly got to her it would haunt her every thought…it strikes me of pretending to be character development rather than actually embracing what that actually means.
 It was even more apparent in Time-Flight in the wake of Adric’s death but just as sloppily handled here in a less showy way.

 - The console room has never felt more like a studio set than it does in the Davison era.
 The way everybody hangs around the console trying to look busy is painfully awkward.
-Its only when the TARDIS crew lands on the deserted spaceship which is packed full of lush detail that you realise what an embarrassing empty space the TARDIS has become.
-Its even more apparent when Tegan and Nyssa drag some wicker furniture into the console room and sit down and then they look like two actresses left out of the action in front of some boring flats!
-Its in these scenes that Moffatt’s point and shoot approach to telling a story really stumbles – it doesn’t matter so much on location when there is lush greenery to admire but in a set as drab as this his static camerawork really lets the side down.
+It's only when the TARDIS crew lands on the deserted spaceship which is packed full of lush detail that you realise what an embarrassingly empty space the TARDIS has become.
+It's even more apparent when Tegan and Nyssa drag some wicker furniture into the console room and sit down and then they look like two actresses left out of the action in front of some boring roundel flats.
+It is during these scenes that Moffatt’s point and shoot approach to telling a story really stumbles – it doesn’t matter so much on location when there is lush greenery to admire but in a set as drab as this his static camerawork really lets the side down.

 - ‘I want you to take the Brigadier back to the TARDIS – right to the centre!’
 The TARDIS is an unending labyrinth.
 How long is that going to take?
 Maybe there’s room for the odd novel featuring the Brigadier and Nyssa wandering the TARDIS corridors?
 Hey I’ve seen books commissioned on less stable premise than that!

-Result: It’s a JNT story written by Peter Grimwade and directed by Peter Moffatt so its bound to be shite!
+Result: It’s a JNT story written by Peter Grimwade and directed by Peter Moffatt and so naturally it is shite.
 If you thought that was what I was going to say you are wrong because I have a sneaky (as in it grows on me more every time I watch it) fondness for Mawdryn Undead with its atypical storytelling and generally attractive production.
-Its by far Grimwade’s strongest script for the series and juggles a whole bunch of interesting ideas which include dual timelines, two Brigadiers, the Doctor regenerating into an alien, Nyssa and Tegan being infected by time, the Doctor sacrificing his remaining lives.
-Unlike Time-Flight (which is far too ambitious and complicated for its own good) and Planet of Fire (which is hampered by its shopping list of ingredients) Grimwade manages to tie all of these ideas into an engaging, well paced narrative that tosses aside the usual 80s lust for set pieces and tries to be a little more thoughtful.
+By far Grimwade’s strongest script for the series, it juggles a whole bunch of interesting ideas which include dual timelines, two Brigadiers, the Doctor regenerating into an alien, Nyssa and Tegan being infected by time and the Doctor sacrificing his remaining lives.
+Unlike Time-Flight (which is far too ambitious and complicated for its own good) and Planet of Fire (which is hampered by a shopping list of ingredients) Grimwade manages to tie all of these ideas into an engaging, well paced narrative that tosses aside the usual 80s lust for set pieces and tries to be a little more thoughtful.
 You’ve also got the introduction of the strongest companion we have seen on the show for some time and Mark Strickson proves to be an attention grabbing addition to the series.
-With his and Nick Courtney’s nuanced performance you can almost forgive how little the Doctor is given to do (beyond explain the plot) and how grumpy Tegan is in places (there’s nothing new in either of those observations and they’re a curse on the era) or how static the direction can be in the studio scenes.
-I’ve always found season 20 to be the weakest of the Davison seasons (any season that includes Arc of Infinity and The King’s Demons isn’t going to rank high on anybody’s list) but re-watching the stories out of order has surprised me with how innovative the story ideas are this year and how much intelligent science fiction Eric Saward was trying inject into the series whilst his producer was indulging in love letters to the past.
-Mawdryn Undead alone contains a number of really clever ideas (my favourite being the living death that Mawdryn and his cohorts are suffering – such a poetic consequence of their crime) but each story this year has one or two really engaging science fiction ideas at the core.
+With his and Nick Courtney’s nuanced performances you can almost forgive how little the Doctor is given to do (beyond explain the plot) and how grumpy Tegan is in places (there’s nothing new in either of those observations and they’re a curse on the era) or how static the direction can be in the studio scenes.
+I’ve always found season 20 to be the weakest of the Davison seasons (any season that includes Arc of Infinity and The King’s Demons was never going to rank high on anybody’s list) but re-watching the stories out of order has surprised me with how innovative the story ideas are this year and how much intelligent science fiction Eric Saward was trying inject into the series whilst his producer was indulging in love letters to the past.
+Mawdryn Undead alone contains a number of really clever ideas (my favourite being the living death that Mawdryn and his cohorts are suffering – such a poetic consequence of their crime) but each story this year has one or two really engaging science fiction ideas at their core.
 Any story that can handle the Brigadier having a breakdown, reveal the dangers of misusing Time Lord technology and have the companion try and kill the Doctor and tie all three into a very clever climax is doing some quite special in my book.
 Add in an insane Paddy Kingsland score and some terrific design work and you have a mid eighties tale that is trying far harder than the series was given credit for at the time.
 Undervalued and well worth another watch: 8/10